 What We Believe - Our Doctrine

 1) The Scriptures - The Holy Bible, consisting of the 66 books of the Old and New Testaments from Genesis to Revelation, is verbally inspired of God, infallible, inerrant, and is of supreme and final authority in faith and life.
 Satan has always hated the Word of God and has attacked it from the beginning of human history.
-He continues this attack through the modern versions of the Bible (see Mk 9:44, 46; Lu 2:33; 4:4; 23:42; Jn 6:47; Act 8:37; Col 1:14; I Tim 3:16; II Tim 3:16; and I Jn 5:7 in the modern versions).
+He continues this attack through the confusion of the multiplicity of the modern versions and their disagreement with each other and with the KJV (compare Mk 9:44, 46; Lu 2:33; 4:4; 23:42; Jn 6:47; Act 8:37; Col 1:14; I Tim 3:16; II Tim 3:16; and I Jn 5:7 in the modern versions to the KJV).
 The Word of God has been preserved for the English-speaking people in the Authorised King James Bible.

 Gen 3:1; Ps 12:6-7; Pro 30:5-6; Is 8:20; Mt 24:35; Jn 12:48; II Tim 3:16- 17; II Pet 1:20-21; Rev 22:18-19

 2) God - There is only one God, Jehovah, an infinite, intelligent Spirit, the maker and supreme ruler of heaven and earth.
 He is glorious in holiness and worthy of all possible honour and love.
 In the unity of the Godhead there are three persons as one - the Father, the Son, and the Holy Ghost - equal in the attributes of faithfulness, mercy, longsuffering, goodness, grace, love, justice, righteousness, immutability, omnipotence, omniscience, omnipresence, truth, and divine perfection.